shevelyovooshka/hangman/README.md

 # hangman
-A simple realization of popular child game Hangman
+A simple realization of the popular child game Hangman